sdcst-2025/012-try-and-except-nlwolsey/README.md

 ## Task1
 Retrieve numerical input

-The following code will not work if the user enters in  invalid characters (ie non numerical characters) modify this code with a while loop along with a try...except block so that the user will keep entering in a number until they have entered a value integer value
+The following code will not work if the user enters in invalid characters (ie non numerical characters) modify this code with a try...except block so that the user will receive an error msesage if the user input is not valid

 ## Task2
 Reciprocal

-Have the program iterate through the list and determine the reciprocal of each number as a decimal and print it. use the try/except to find any invalid values and display the error message
+Determine the reciprocal of each number as a decimal and print it. use the try/except to find any invalid values and display the error message

 ## Task 3
 Square root of a number